Welcome to Term 3!

 I hope you’ve had a lovely holiday and enjoyed some time off with your tamariki!

-Just as they did in Term 1, your child will bring a book home from Monday -Thursday.
-The children need a bookbag to look after these books, and to carry important notices home.
+Just as they have previously this year, your child will bring a book home from Monday -Thursday.
 If they don’t have their book bag they will not be able to bring their books home.
 Friday is our timetabled library day.
 The children are able to take out two books at a time.
 On a Friday the children will also bring home their Poetry book to read to you.

 Please ensure children arrive at school in plenty of time to settle in before the bell goes at 9.00am.
-The children have four jobs they need to do before the bell rings; put their safety vest in their bag, put their bag in their cubby, put away their reading book and their book bag into the box.
+The children have five jobs they need to do before the bell rings; put their safety vest in their bag, put their bag on a hook on the deck, get out their read and feed snack, put away their reading book and their book bag into the box.

 Please ensure that all items sent to school with your child are clearly named, including lunch boxes, food containers and drink bottles.
 Alternatively, if your child is missing an item please first check the lost property basket in the office.
 This is then cleared weekly into the big lost property in the library.